aclandmark/PCB111000_breadboard_V2/README.md

 An edited version of this bootloader is used with PCB111000_breadboard_V2.

 All non essential features such as the text programmer have been removed.
-The resulting code is divided between 3 projects.
+The resulting code is divided between the following 3 projects.

 Hex verification:  This sits near the bottom of the application partition

-Bootloader launcher: This setss the hardware and sits at the bottom of the application partition
+Bootloader launcher: This sets the hardware and sits at the bottom of the application partition

 The bootloader:    This sits in the bootloader partition